LLiNDEE/linusl-cli-tool/README.md

 `Add file`\
 This option will make it possible to add file(s) to the selected template. *(The file(s) needs to be in the same folder you run the command in.
-Since using the path does **NOT** work for now.)* <br/> If you add a file to a template where a file with that name already exists, you'll get the following menu\
+If you use the path you don't need the files to be in the same folder you run the command in)* <br/> If you add a file to a template where a file with that name already exists, you'll get the following menu\
 ![linusconfig-sameFilename](https://user-images.githubusercontent.com/64322505/134518998-1e7cbead-74bf-44e5-9603-30fb4ef1ac50.png)

   - Change name, this option will change the name of the uploaded file and not affect any other file in that template.